kimdurante/gis-workshop-waml-template/content/collectionassessment.md

 All data layers and collections must be governed by an Administrative Policy Object (APO).
 Locate the appropriate APO from [this list of Admin Policies](https://argo.stanford.edu/catalog/facet/nonhydrus_apo_title_ssim).
 If an appropriate APO does not currently exist [follow these instructions](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+Create+an+APO) to create a new one.

-### Creating a Collection
+### Creating a Collection Object

-All data layers must belong to at least one collection.
 Collection objects are created using either MARC or MODS metadata.

 ### MARC